 Staff members have also had eerie encounters with Zoe’s tortured spirit.
 One morning, as the chef was opening up the restaurant, he had an odd run-in with the ghost.
 He set his coffee mug on the stairs and left to complete his morning routine.

 He found that his cup had disappeared when he came back to finish his coffee.
-Checking the kitchen to see if he misplaced it, he gave up and got a new cup.
+Checking the kitchen to see if he had misplaced it, he gave up and got a new cup.
 He was shocked to find his cup returned to the stairs moments later.
 Only now, it had lipstick marks on the edges.
 Perhaps Zoe was curious about the brunch being served in her former home.

 Poogan’s Porch owner Bobbie has even had an encounter with the spirit.
-Was it Zoe trying to tell her that she was angry that her treasured home was converted to a restaurant?
+Was it Zoe trying to tell her that she was angry that her treasured home was converted into a restaurant?
 Maybe she simply wanted to make her presence known to the new inhabitants.

 As Bobbie was closing the restaurant one evening, she heard a loud, abrupt chaos.
 She turned to find that the restaurant’s heavy wooden stools had tumbled loudly to the floor.
 She stopped in her tracks as the hefty wooden door slammed open and closed.

 Employees have reported hearing odd sounds around the restaurant, especially from upstairs.
-When they investigate, the second story rooms are completely empty.
+When they investigate, the second-story rooms are completely empty.
 They’ve also heard mysterious voices and felt an eerie feeling come over them.
 However, when they turn to look, no one is there.

 You don’t even have to dine or work at Poogan’s Porch for a chance to witness Zoe’s spirit.
 A stay at the Mills House Hotel across the street from the restaurant can give you an opportunity.
 Guests there have had some chilling and unusual sightings overlooking the eatery.

 When they arrived, they went into the restaurant to investigate the claims.
 They found that the entire building was completely empty.
-The alarm was still set and there was no evidence of anyone coming in or out of the restaurant.
+The alarm was still set, and there was no evidence of anyone coming in or out of the restaurant.
 It seemed as if the panicking old woman had just mysteriously vanished.

 Over the years, various staff members and customers have had their own encounters with Zoe.
 Some have fled the restaurant screaming and terrified.
 Others have simply been creeped out by the unexplainable presence they have felt.
 Either way, it seems likely that Zoe doesn’t want to leave her residence at Poogan’s Porch any time soon.